Raising Your Documentation Team’s Visibility

 - The employee interested in marketing might want to do multimedia sales demos more than writing brochures.

-Sorting out specific interests will help you find out just how you can market your group and raise its visibility.
+Sorting out specific interests will help you find out just how you can market your documentation team and raise its visibility.
 It might be as simple as creating a library of stock images for Sales and Marketing, or it might be something unexpected.
 In one company, a writer had a strong interest in digital photography and video production.
 Because he’d been asked so many questions by co-workers about equipment, he held brown-bag lunch sessions to teach what to look for in digital cameras and camcorders and how to use them.
 He was frequently recruited to take digital photos at company events.
 Eventually, he attended his company’s user conference, filming presentations so that video files could be posted on the Web for users to watch — a creative means of customer support that became one of the most highly rated offerings by users.

-Mapping Your Goals
+Mapping Team Goals Beyond Documentation

 As you look at both lists, some possibilities — like corporate communications (3) and marketing communications/sales support (4) — are easy to pitch as things that your team can do because the underlying skills are so similar.
 Other pitches may require more creativity or effort.